mtumilowicz/terraform-basics-modules-workshop/README.md

                     * No -> `No-op`
             * NO - `Create()`
         1. output plan
-    * always run plan before deploying
+    * advice: always run plan before deploying
     * digression
         * if an attribute is marked as an ForceNew - the resource is destroyed and recreated
            ```